saint2706/Solutions-to-30-Days-Of-Python/README.md

 ## 📚 Navigating the lessons

 Lessons are organised chronologically.
-Start with the [Machine Learning Curriculum Roadmap](docs/ml_curriculum.md) if you want to understand how the Day 40–53 sequence grows into an end-to-end ML capability.
+Start with the [Machine Learning Curriculum Roadmap](docs/ml_curriculum.md) if you want to understand how the Day 40–57 sequence grows into an end-to-end ML capability.

 **Phases at a glance**

-- **Phase 1 – Classic ML foundations:** Day 40–53 walk through supervised/unsupervised learning, neural networks, NLP, and an MLOps primer.
+- **Phase 1 – Classic ML foundations:** Day 40–57 walk through supervised/unsupervised learning, neural networks, probabilistic modelling, time series, recommenders, NLP, and an MLOps primer.
 - **Phase 2 – Modern deep learning:** Continue into transformers, transfer learning, and representation learning.
 - **Phase 3 – Responsible AI:** Build governance, fairness, and explainability practices into every deployment.
 - **Phase 4 – MLOps & lifecycle:** Automate experimentation, deployment, and monitoring for production systems.